Arkansas Hunting Law: A Comprehensive Guide

 • Administrative hearings are crucial.
 Your hunting privileges can be suspended through an administrative process separate from any criminal case — and you have limited time to respond.

 • Experience matters.
-An attorney who knows hunting laws, knows the system, criminal defense, administrative law and hearings, and strategies that work.
+An attorney who knows hunting law, the system, criminal defense, and administrative hearings brings strategies that work.

 Many hunters think they can handle a citation themselves, especially if it seems minor.
 This is often a costly mistake.
 Even first-time offenders can face severe penalties, and the consequences of a conviction extend far beyond the courtroom.

-I was recently contacted by a hunter that represented himself in court over a citation from the 2024-25 duck season.
-While he successfully defended one of two charges, he was convicted of the second charge, despite credible evidence in his favor because he was unable to present it in court.
+I was recently contacted by a hunter who represented himself in court over a citation from the 2024–25 duck season.
+While he successfully defended one of two charges, he was convicted of the second, despite credible evidence in his favor, because he was unable to present it in court.
 The conviction carried a 2-year hunting license suspension.
 He was looking for an attorney to represent him in an AGFC administrative hearing to appeal the license suspension caused by the conviction.

 Note: While AGFC officers are allowed to conduct administrative inspections to check for compliance with regulations, the Arkansas Supreme Court in Pickle v.
-State found a search for general criminal investigation, after conducting a hunting compliance check without any suspicion of criminal activity is an unconstitutional Fourth Amendment violation.
+State found a search for general criminal investigation — after conducting a hunting compliance check without any suspicion of criminal activity — to be an unconstitutional Fourth Amendment violation.

 Common Arkansas Hunting Violations: An Overview

-Understanding the most common ones can help you avoid trouble and recognize when you need immediate legal help.
+Understanding the most common violations can help you avoid trouble and recognize when you need immediate legal help.

 License and Permit Violations